rajesh-itech/nimble_fix/README.md

 #### Problem

-Not able to start the backend on local.
+The backend could not be started locally due to missing dependencies and outdated configuration settings.

 #### Root Cause

-Supabase dev dependency was missing from the package.json file.
+The Supabase CLI was missing from the devDependencies in package.json, and the config.toml file contained configurations compatible only with a previous Supabase version.
-Previous Version setup of configuration

 #### Fix

-Added supabase in dev dependency and updated config.toml file according to latest version.
+Added Supabase CLI to devDependencies in package.json.
+Updated supabase/config.toml to align with the latest Supabase configuration format.

 ```json
 "devDependencies": {